 To reduce exposure to food allergens in the home, keep allergy foods out of the house and read all food package labels, even if the child has had that food before.
 Outside home, take the following precautions:

-- Allergic children should be taught to eat only food sent from home
+- Children with allergies should be taught to eat only food sent from home.

 - Depending on the severity of the allergy, special measures may be implemented in the classroom.

 Severe allergic reactions are called anaphylactic reactions.
 Symptoms of anaphylaxis usually involve two or more of the following: the skin (rash or swelling), respiratory system (breathing), gastrointestinal system (stomach) or cardiovascular system (heart).
 Anaphylactic reactions require immediate treatment as they can be fatal.

 If this reaction occurs, call 9-1-1 immediately and follow the directions on the child's medical care plan.